vadim8kiselev/reflection-ui/README.md

 # reflection-ui
-Util for displaying Java decompilled bytecode of static or dynamic generated classes
+Util for displaying Java decompiled bytecode of static or dynamic generated classes